Homeless Camping Debate Heating Up In Aurora: 'A Demonstrable Failure'

 LINK: Aurora’s Homeless Options

-Community members are invited to come see versions of tiny homes, safe camping paces and shelter for individuals on Wednesday from 4 p.m. to 7 p.m. at 15660 E. Sixth Ave., Aurora, CO 80011.
+Community members are invited to come see versions of tiny homes, safe camping paces and shelter for individuals on Wednesday from 4 p.m. to 7 p.m. at Restoration Christian Fellowship located at 15660 E. Sixth Ave., Aurora, CO 80011 in the northeast side of the parking lot.

 RELATED: Metro Area Leaders Commit To Regional Coordination To Address Homelessness

-Note: UPDATE: Aurora Considers Establishing Safe Outdoor Spaces To Address Homelessness